-Specifically, the evaluation will assess the relevance, efficiency, effectiveness, impact and sustainability of DHL results achieved through the questions listed below.
-Specific questions must be developed by the Lead Evaluator in-line with project documents and available data.
-A thorough review of the proposed questions by the programme team, evaluation manager and project will be done, and these will be set in the inception report.
+Specifically, the evaluation will assess the relevance, efficiency, effectiveness, impact and sustainability of MAGP results achieved through the questions listed below.
+Specific questions must be developed by the Lead Evaluator and Subject Specialist in-line with project documents and available data.
+There will be an emphasis on cross cutting themes such as gender and Human Rights, given the scope and sensitivity of MAGP objectives.